 Each of us bring our unique situation and experience to therapy and as such I tailor sessions to work in a way most appropriate and beneficial for you.
 I am trained as an integrative BACP registered psychotherapist and Fusion®Therapeutic coach which means I am informed by and draw from a wide range of techniques and diagnostic models.

-Fundamentally our sessions will involve exploring your thoughts, feelings and patterns of behaviour as it is only with increased understanding and self-awareness that we are able to take charge of our lives, make positive choices and to live in a more satisfying and fulfilling way.
+Fundamentally our sessions will involve exploring your thoughts, feelings and patterns of behaviour as it is only with increased reflection, understanding and self-awareness that we are able to take charge of our lives, make positive choices and to live in a more satisfying and fulfilling way.

 At our first meeting we will discuss how often and how long the therapeutic process may be.

 I have a particular interest in anxiety, anger management, postnatal depression, parenting, women's empowerment and the changing nature of relationships once we become parents.

 Generally I work from my comfortable home office with free off road parking.
 I am a short walk from Willesden Junction station and near many bus routes.